 Notice the gauntlet cuffs (turn-back on the dinner jacket)

-The dinner jacket is worn with black flat-front trousers with a black satin stripe down each leg.
+The dinner jacket is worn with black darted front trousers with a black satin stripe down each leg.
 There is no cummerbund or waistcoat.
 Moore’s white dress shirt has a spread collar, pleated front and double cuffs.
 A close-up of the cuffs shows a pique texture, which is not typical of pleated shirts.
 A pleated front would not be practical nor effective in a heavy pique fabric, so maybe only the collar and cuffs are made in the pique fabric.
 But a pleated pique front is still possible.
 It might also be the case that the shirt in the close-up shots is a different shirt altogether.
 Moore wears a black silk (probably barathea) bow tie and keeps a black handkerchief in his breast pocket.

 For this blog to have a continued life after I run out of clothes from the Bond series, I’ll need to find some other material.
 If Roger Moore was chosen for Bond instead of Connery in the 1960s, here’s how we might have seen Bond dressed.
 Roger Moore had the same tailor in the 1960s as he did in his 1970s Bond films: Cyril Castle of Conduit Street in London.
 Yes, that’s the same street that Connery’s tailor Anthony Sinclair had his premises, and their styles had a few similarities.
 They both cut suits with natural shoulders and full chests, though Castle uses more waist suppression.
 But whilst Sean Connery wore 2-button suits, all of Roger Moore’s suits as Simon Templar had the more traditional 3-button front.
 The button stance is fairly low, corresponding to Moore’s low waist, and only the middle button is fastened.
 The lapels are very narrow, narrower than Connery’s ever were.

 The example here is from the first episode of Series 2 of The Saint, titled “The Fellow Traveller,” which aired September 1963.
 The fabric has a narrow-spaced pinstripe, with about three stripes to the inch, and Moore had many similarly striped suits throughout The Saint.
 Black-and-white television means that it’s impossible to know the colour, but considering how dark this suit is I would guess navy rather than charcoal.
 This suit has flapped pockets, 3-button cuffs and no vent.
-We don’t see much of the trousers, but most of the trousers in the series have a flat front.
+We don’t see much of the trousers, but most of the trousers in the series have a darted front.

 The shirt has a spread collar and double cuffs.
 I would guess that the shirt’s colour is cream.
 It’s not bright enough to be white, and light blue would turn out more grey in black-and-white.
 Templar’s narrow satin tie is tied with a four-in-hand knot.
 I won’t even attempt to guess the colour, so just use your imagination.
 Templar also wears a pocket handkerchief, stuffed in with two corners sticking out.
 This blog will cover more suits worn in The Saint in the future.